 Before filing a claim, it is important to get a free case review from a law firm that specializes in asbestos litigation to determine your eligibility and discuss legal options.

 These law firms understand the burden a mesothelioma diagnosis brings to you and your loved ones.
 They will have the resources and expertise to get your asbestos claim payout as quickly as possible if you qualify.

-A mesothelioma law firm will review your case free of charge, and will only be paid if you win your case.
+A mesothelioma law firm will review your case free of charge, and will only be paid if you win.
 Once the lawyer determines that you have a valid case, you can sign documents to work with the law firm.
 This first meeting typically takes 45 minutes to one hour.

 2. Meet Your Legal Team

 You will meet your legal team within a few days after filling out the initial paperwork.

 - Medical experts

 This trial team will gather evidence such as work history, asbestos exposure history, and products that may have caused your asbestos-related illness.
 This information is used to figure out which asbestos companies and manufacturers are to blame for your exposure.

 Download our Free Attorney Checklist to get the answers you need when meeting with your prospective legal team.